negue/if-deno-then-that/README.md

 ## How to get started

-1. Open Site or use known Workflow URL
+1. Open Site, create a workflow or use known Workflow URL
 2. Edit stuff and mark it as active
 3. trigger the URL
 4. cross fingers that it won't break :)